YSCHGroup/JBrix/README.md

 This class can **only** be added to **img** tags.
 Which makes the image clickable, and opens up a modal window above the page.

+## Variables

+### • Using Variables!

+It's extremely easy to use variables in JBrix.
+All you have to do is adding the variable "name" inside of "%%" and woalla!
+The variable will be replaced with it's representing value.<br>
+For example; You want your page to tell you the browsers width...
+Well, it's easy! add the %innerWidth% to the paragraph<br>
+<p>This is your width: %innerWidth%!</p>
+Becomes:

+This is your width: 1920!

+Using variables in JBrix is almost like PHP, the values are server sided.
+So the user can't see the %innerWidth% when inspecting the elements!

+### • Check Available Variables
+*(Object.entries(window))*

+Use the command `Object.entries(window)` to list all available variables to use in your HTML code.